Trust A Company With 10 Years Experience In Lead Paint Removal

 In response to growing awareness about the hazards of lead-based paint, regulations were implemented to ban or restrict its use.
 In the United States, for example, the federal government banned the use of lead-based paint in residential properties built after 1978.

 Houses built before these regulations may still have lead-based paint present on walls, windows, doors, and other surfaces.
 As such, homes constructed before the 1980s are more likely to contain lead-based paint.
+Local health departments may issue a lead abatement order requiring homeowners to address lead hazards.
 Proper management, repair, and, if necessary, removal of lead-based paint are essential to prevent exposure and safeguard the health of occupants, particularly children.

 How Can I Tell If My Connecticut Home Has Lead Paint?